Financial Action Task Force on Money Laundering (FATF)

 - Various best practice guidelines.

-The FATF standards contain requirements to:
+The FATF standards require countries, territories and regions to:

 - Criminalise money laundering, terrorist financing and proliferation financing in accordance with international law;